ImanMontajabi/CF-dns-manager/README.md

 git clone https://github.com/ImanMontajabi/CF_dns_manager.git
 ```
 4. Edit the user_id.json file with your Cloudflare account-related information.
-5. Obtain a scan.json file from Morteza Bashsiz script/ app that contains your Cloudflare DNS scan data.
-Save it to your project folder.
+5. Obtain a **.json** file from [Morteza Bashsiz script/ app](https://github.com/MortezaBashsiz/CFScanner) that there is in result folder that contains your Cloudflare DNS scan data.
+Save it to your project folder and name it **scan** finally it is **scan.json**.
 6. Open a command prompt or terminal window and navigate to your project folder.
 7. Create a Python virtual environment by running:
 ```
 python -m venv venv
 ```
-8. Activate the virtual environment by running:
+8. Activate the virtual environment by running(with CMD in Windows):
 ```
-.\venv\Scripts\activate
+.\venv\Scripts\activate.bat
 ```
 9. Install the `requests` library by running:
 ```